-Please note that you are required to provide documentation to verify the extenuating circumstance such as a termination notice for a job loss, health records and bills for a medical illness or the legal documents for a divorce.
+Please note that you are required to provide documentation that verifies the extenuating circumstance such as a termination or layoff notice for a job loss, health records and bills for a medical illness or the legal documents for a divorce.

-The waiting periods following a Chapter 13 Bankruptcy typically do not vary significantly even if extenuating circumstances contributed to the event.
+The waiting periods following a Chapter 13 Bankruptcy typically do not vary significantly even if extenuating circumstances caused the event.
 The positive news is that regardless of the issues that led to your bankruptcy, you may be able to qualify for a government-backed loan such as an FHA, USDA or VA mortgage before a Chapter 13 Bankruptcy is discharged.